ionos-cloud/ionosctl/docs/subcommands/lan-update.md

       --force                  Force command to execute without user input -h, --help                   help for update
-      --lan-id string          The unique LAN Id (required) --lan-name string        The name of the LAN --lan-public             Public option for LAN -o, --output string          Desired output format [text|json] (default "text") --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to -q, --quiet                  Quiet output
+      --lan-id string          The unique LAN Id (required) --name string            The name of the LAN
+  -o, --output string          Desired output format [text|json] (default "text")
+      --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to --public                 Public option for LAN -q, --quiet                  Quiet output
       --timeout int            Timeout option for Request for LAN update [seconds] (default 60) --wait-for-request       Wait for the Request for LAN update to be executed